osohq/oso/docs/content/node/getting-started/quickstart/index.md

 The Oso builtin roles will look up this rule, so this is required.

 A `resource` rule governs access to a specific resource in your app — for instance, a page, an object, a route, or a database entry.
-Here, there are two possible actions that can be done to a `Page`: `"read"` and `"write"`.
+In the above configuration for `Page`, there are two possible actions: `"read"` and `"write"`.
-Users can read, but not write, to a `Page`.
+Guests can read, but not write, to a `Page`.
 Admins are allowed to write to a `Page`.

-The line `implies: ["user"]` says that admins can also do anything users are allowed to do; that is, read a `Page`.
+The line `implies: ["guest"]` says that admins can also do anything guests are allowed to do; that is, admins can also read a `Page`.

-There's much more you can do with Polar, including defining parent-child relationships — we're just scratching the surface here.
+There's much more you can do with Oso — we're just scratching the surface here.
+Polar is a very expressive language, and you can encode authorization logic far beyond what we've shown in this guide.

 ## Calling back into your {{% lang %}} code